MatthieuSegret/yummy-phoenix-graphql/README.md

 2. Install **[gcloud](https://cloud.google.com/sdk)**
 3. Initialize gcloud with `gcloud init`
 4. Install kubectl with gcloud : `gcloud components install kubectl`
-5. Create a static IP address named yummy-phoenix-graphql-ip `gcloud compute addresses create yummy-phoenix-graphql-ip --global`
-6. Install **jq** to parse json in command-line : https://stedolan.github.io/jq
-7. Install **only** the Helm client (helm) : https://docs.helm.sh/using_helm/#installing-helm
+5. Install **only** the Helm client (helm) : https://docs.helm.sh/using_helm/#installing-helm
-8. Set execute permissions on scripts `chmod +x kubernetes/script/*`
+6. Set execute permissions on scripts `chmod +x kubernetes/script/*`

+### Preparing for the istio installation

+1. Move to kubernetes/istio/charts : `cd kubernetes/istio/charts`
+2. You can run the following command to download and extract the latest release automatically : `curl -L https://git.io/getLatestIstio | sh -`
+3. Move to istio-1.x.y, for example : `cd istio-1.0.2`
+4. Add the istioctl client to your PATH with : `printf "export PATH=%s:\$PATH\n" $PWD/bin >> ~/.bashrc && source ~/.bashrc` (or .zshrc, .bash_profile)
+5. Check istio version : `istioctl version`
+6. Back to root path of the project `cd <root-project>`

 ### Building and pushing docker images to Google Container Registry